zilongshanren/Artemis-Cpp/README.md

 The port was orignially written by [Sidar Talei](https://bitbucket.org/stalei/artemiscpp/src), in which he used several C++11 features such as deleted function, variadic templates, nullptr, etc…
 We wanted the framework to be portable, so we removed all C++11 feature usages.

+## Compiling

+### CMake

+CMake is a cross-platform, open source build system.
+You can find more information about CMake [here](https://www.google.es/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&ved=0CDcQFjAA&url=http%3A%2F%2Fwww.cmake.org%2F&ei=ZRhEUtGFA6el4ATa64HIBw&usg=AFQjCNEmd4p8aUoUmYlZxJdYtwYJnn1-cw&sig2=rna57CyVBIF9Oxh-i-_4FQ&bvm=bv.53217764,d.bGE).

+It is very simple to compile Artemis-Cpp using CMake.
+Just follow these steps:

+1. Install CMake in your system.
+2. Make sure you have cmake in your `$PATH` variable.
+3. Open a new terminal and go to Artemis-Cpp's folder.
+4. `mkdir build`.
+5. `cd build`.
+6. `cmake ..`.
+7. `make`.
+8. `sudo make install`.
+9. Enjoy.

 ### PORTED CLASSES

 - Component